stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-creating-menus.markdown

 ## Creating a Navigation Menu [](id=creating-a-navigation-menu)

+To get started with Navigation Menus:

-Go to *Site Administration* &rarr; *Build* &rarr; *Navigation Menus* to get started with Navigation Menus.
-Click on the `+` button to add a new menu.
+1. Go to *Site Administration* &rarr; *Build* &rarr; *Navigation Menus*.

+2. Click on the `+` button to add a new menu.

-Give your menu a name and click *Submit*.
+3. Give your menu a name and click *Submit*.

 On the next page, you're presented with a number of elements that you can add to a menu.

 **Page**: Select an existing page from the current site to add to the navigation menu.